 I didn’t attend the hearing, and Vernon didn’t really want to speak of it himself, but another one of Larry’s advocates did accompany Vernon and told us what happened.
 Appearing in the uniform of the police officer that he was in Hawaii – consciously aware of the gravitas that would give to his remarks – Vernon went against the grain of most victim impact statements and called for Larry to be freed.
 At the end, and in keeping with the usual practice given to victims, the hearing officer gave Vernon the option to leave the room before further testimony was heard – and to his surprise, Vernon accepted it.
 The hearing officer was perplexed: hadn’t Vernon just sat in Larry’s corner?
 Why would he want to leave while others spoke on Larry’s behalf?
 Vernon replied that he had been upset by the appearance of the man he saw before him, a man who was showing the impact of being in prison for a crime for which he had more than paid the price, and Vernon wanted – he needed – to leave.
 According to the other advocate in attendance, that departing remark as much as anything else secured Larry’s release.

 I’ll miss Vernon.
 I’ll miss his sometimes mercurial temperament overlaying a deep spirit of generosity.
-Even though his path was rocky with numerous tragedies throughout his life, his ability to find forgiveness in his heart and his genuine embrace of peace, always served as an example that I only wish more of us could embrace.
+Even though his path was rocky with numerous tragedies throughout his life, his ability to find forgiveness in his heart and his genuine quest for peace, always served as an example that I only wish more of us could embrace.